SeeuSim/DogeTTM-FrontEnd/README.md

 The webapp uses both AJAX and server-rendered HTML to communicate frontend(client webapp) to Django backend (dashboard).

 Price Prediction Model:
+We use simple linear regression algorithm under supervised learning to train our price prediction model, with sentiment scores over time and price over time as our parameters.

 ## CLI Commands
 *   `npm install`: Installs dependencies